-About the possibilities inherent with Apple's new product, Stu Thomson of Graceland Updates had this to say:
+About the possibilities inherent in Apple's new product, Stu Thomson of Graceland Updates had this to say:

 Gold iWatch Is One of Many "Straws in the Wind"

-As an investor who is bullish on the precious metals, you want to see continued new uses being found for them.
-And that is exactly what is taking place in all four of today’s precious metals markets – gold, silver, platinum and palladium.
+As an investor who is bullish on precious metals, you want to see continued new uses being found for them.
+And that is exactly what is taking place in all four of today’s precious metals markets – gold, silver, platinum, and palladium.

 Long before Apple made its gold watch announcement, precious metals were helping people “tell time.”
-They gave – and continue to give – those who possess them the ability of not only protecting their wealth, but often times their families’ lives during times of approaching financial storm and political strife.
+They gave – and continue to give – those who possess them the ability to not only protect their wealth but often their families’ lives during times of approaching financial storm and political strife.
 The clock is ticking.